 Artist Statement

-Through evocative color, organic forms, and materiality, Roman’s work invites viewers back to the realm of interconnectedness, play, the wild feminine, the handmade, and the body as potent sites of wisdom and innate aliveness.
+Sommer Roman maintains an eco-sustainable studio practice transforming post-consumer textile discards in to evocative playful forms that are invitations back to our wild and whole selves.
+Through evocative color, organic forms, and materiality, Roman’s work embodies the realm of interconnectedness, play, the wild feminine, the handmade, and the body as potent sites of wisdom and innate aliveness.